-In one of the largest HIPAA settlements to date, Illinois-based Advocate Health agreed in August 2016 to pay $5.5 million to resolve multiple potential HIPAA Privacy and Security Rule violations, including allegations that it had disclosed the ePHI of over 2,000 individuals to a billing services vendor without first entering into a BAA with the vendor.
+In one of the largest HIPAA settlements to date, Illinois-based Advocate Health agreed to pay $5.5 million to resolve multiple potential HIPAA Privacy and Security Rule violations, including allegations that it had disclosed the ePHI of more than 2,000 individuals to a billing services vendor without first entering into a BAA with the vendor.

-Another sizable settlement earlier in 2016 had North Memorial Health Care of Minnesota paying the government $1.55 million to resolve allegations that it violated HIPAA by, among other things, failing to execute a BAA before sharing the PHI of nearly 290,000 patients with a vendor that performed certain payment and healthcare operations functions.
+In another sizable settlement, North Memorial Health Care of Minnesota paid the government $1.55 million to resolve allegations that it violated HIPAA by, among other things, failing to execute a BAA before sharing the PHI of nearly 290,000 patients with a vendor that performed certain payment and healthcare operations functions.

-A wide range of persons and entities who provide services to or perform functions on behalf of healthcare providers and other covered entities are business associates and thus must comply with HIPAA’s Security Rule and certain provisions of its Privacy and Breach Notification Rules.
-As amended by 2013’s Omnibus Rule, HIPAA defines a business associate as any person, other than a member of the covered entity’s workforce, or entity who:
+A wide range of persons and entities that provide services to or perform functions on behalf of healthcare providers and other covered entities are business associates and must comply with HIPAA’s Security Rule and certain provisions of its Privacy and Breach Notification Rules.
+HIPAA defines a business associate as any person, other than a member of the covered entity’s workforce, or entity who:

 Common examples of business associates include: a third-party administrator that assists a health plan with claims processing; a CPA firm whose accounting services to a healthcare provider involve access to PHI; an attorney whose legal services involve access to PHI; a consultant who performs utilization reviews for a hospital; an independent medical transcriptionist who provides transcription services to a physician; and a pharmacy benefits manager that manages a health plan’s pharmacist network.

-Importantly, companies that simply maintain PHI for covered entities are considered business associates, regardless of whether they access the PHI.
-Thus, a storage or cloud computing vendor is a business associate because it “maintains” PHI on behalf of the covered entity, even if it never actually views the PHI or views it only on a random or infrequent basis.
+Companies that simply maintain PHI for covered entities also are considered business associates, regardless of whether they access the PHI.
+Thus, a storage or cloud computing vendor is a business associate because it maintains PHI on behalf of the covered entity, even if it never actually views the PHI or views it only on a random or infrequent basis.

 HIPAA business associates also include the following persons/entities:

-It is critical to remember that because an entity (or person) is a business associate if it meets the definition of a business associate, the absence of a BAA does not mean the absence of a business associate relationship.
-As long as the person or entity is not a member of the covered entity’s workforce and is performing functions on behalf of, or providing services to, the covered entity that involve the creation, receipt, maintenance, or transmission of PHI, the person or entity is a business associate and a BAA is required.
+It is critical to remember that if an entity (or person) is a business associate because it meets the applicable definition, the absence of a BAA does not equate to the absence of a business associate relationship.
+As long as the person or entity is not a member of the covered entity’s workforce and is performing functions on behalf of, or providing services to, the covered entity that involve the creation, receipt, maintenance or transmission of PHI, the person or entity is a business associate and a BAA is required.